MLB's Sarah Langs, who has ALS, honored at Yankees game on anniversary of Lou Gehrig's famous speech

 “I don’t think I’ve processed any of this from the day that I pressed send on that tweet to share this with the world and all of the kindness I’ve received even beforehand,” Langs said.
 “But, I mean, I love baseball so much.
 I’m so grateful for it.
 It’s the one thing in my life that absolutely will not change at all.”

-ALS is a progressive disease that attacks nerve cells that control muscles throughout the body.
+ALS is a progressive disease that attacks nerve cells that control muscles throughout the body, eventually causing them to waste away.
 It became known as Lou Gehrig’s disease after the star baseball player was diagnosed in 1939.
+There is no cure.

 Langs, who turned 30 on May 2, visited the Yankees Museum and watched on the field as her parents, Liise-anne Pirofski and Charles Langs, threw out ceremonial first pitches.
 She attended the exchange of lineup cards and posed for photos with the umpires.